-Documentation collected in the framework of the different European Directives, and Regulations (E-PRTR, Large Combustion plants and the Emissions Trading scheme) is being completely integrated in a unique informative system, with the aim to verify emissions and activity data reported for the same year under different reporting obligations and identify possible improvements in emission estimations.
-A further use of this database will regard the calculation at plant level of emission estimates of other pollutants than greenhouse gases.
-This activity will be implemented also in view of the next year submission of national emission figures of other pollutants which have to be communicated in the framework of the EMEP-CLRTAP Convention at 5050 grid scale every five years.
-Emissions at point source level will be therefore derived for the energy and industrial sectors, refining figures previously attributed at local level by a top-down approach.
+Documentation collected in the framework of the different European Directives, and Regulations (E-PRTR, Large Combustion plants and the Emissions Trading scheme) has been completely integrated in a unique informative system, with the aim to verify emissions and activity data reported for the same year under different reporting obligations and identify possible improvements in emission estimations.
+A further use of this database has regarded the calculation at plant level of emission estimates of other pollutants than greenhouse gases.
+This activity has been implemented also in view of this year submission of national emission figures of other pollutants which have been communicated in the framework of the EMEP-CLRTAP Convention at 5050 grid scale.
+Emissions at point source level have been therefore derived for the energy and industrial sectors, refining figures previously attributed at local level by a top-down approach.

 Agreements have been established with ISTAT for aviation and maritime data provision which should allow a yearly availability of basic data and the application of more advanced Tiers for the estimation of these sectors.
 Specifically, for aviation, data by aircraft type and origin destination matrix are under investigation and relevant emission factors will be updated consequently.
-For the maritime sector, a verification of activity data on ship movements and emission estimates will be carried out together with regional environmental agencies.
+For the maritime sector, a verification of activity data on ship movements and emission estimates is in progress together with regional environmental agencies.

 Generally, off-road basic activity data are planned to be checked and updated especially concerning technological information.
-The launch of the project is under finalization.

 Other improvements will consider the verification of figures reported in the energy balance for some sector.
-In particular, data on energy consumption communicated to ISPRA by the relevant industries in the framework of the ETS will be provided to the Ministry of Economic Development Activities for a comparison and verification with the final consumption reported in the BEN for the Industry sector.
+In particular, data on energy consumption communicated to ISPRA by the relevant industries in the framework of the ETS are provided to the Ministry of Economic Development Activities for a comparison and verification with the final consumption reported in the BEN for the Industry sector; the aim is to make full use of the ETS data in the compilation of the final fuel consumption of the energy balance.
 An additional verification will regard the comparison of ETS data with figures of energy consumption for electricity production reported by the Italian Independent System Operator (TERNA) to the Ministry of Economic Development Activities for publication in the BEN.
 The previous activities will improve the robustness and accuracy of data reported in the national balance thus of the emission inventory estimates.

-QA/QC INDUSTRIAL PROCESSES 2011 ACTIVITIES AND FUTURE IMPROVEMENTS
+QA/QC INDUSTRIAL PROCESSES 2012 ACTIVITIES AND FUTURE IMPROVEMENTS